-- 1. The property site submitted for application must be located within one of the 16 HUD- identified MID Counties (Bladen, Brunswick, Carteret, Columbus, Craven, Cumberland, Duplin, Edgecombe, Jones, New Hanover, Onslow, Pamlico, Pender, Robeson, Scotland, Wayne). - 2.
+- 1. The property site submitted for application must be located within Haywood County. - 2.
 Proposed activities must be eligible.
 This will be determined on a case-bycase basis. - 3.
-Tie-back to storm/storm impact must be present.
+Tie-back to storm / storm impact must be present.
 Presence of a project in a MID county constitutes storm tie-back for the purposes of this Program. - 4.
 Property is not located within the 100-year floodplain, or floodplain designation is peripheral and distinct from the location of any planned development activity for the project. - 5.
 Site control through ownership or option to purchase. - 6.
-Commitments for all other funding sources necessary to complete the proposed project are required to be identified as either applied for but not yet secured or awarded/secured. - 7.
-Rental projects must have rent and occupancy requirements that ensure that the units are affordable to and occupied by LMI households.
-These rents are established annually by HUD and are meant to reflect rental payments plus an allowance for utilities.
-At least 51% of the units must be dedicated to serving 80% or below AMI and should be referred to as program-assisted units. - 8.
-Homeownership development projects must also comply with AMI (Area Median Income) limits for end-user homeowners and occupancy for the affordability term.
+Commitments for all other funding sources necessary to complete the proposed project are required to be identified as either applied for but not yet secured or awarded / secured. - 7.
+Rental projects must have rent and occupancy requirements that ensure that at least 51% of the units are affordable to and occupied by LMI households.
+The rents of these Program Assisted units are established annually by HUD and are meant to reflect rental payments plus an allowance for utilities.
+If the project is using Low Income Housing Tax Credit (LIHTC) funding, the 60% Area Median Income (AMI) affordability requirement will meet NCORR affordability as long as no units exceed the 80% AMI limit.

+8. Homeownership development projects must also comply with AMI limits for end-user homeowners and occupancy for the affordability term.
+One hundred percent of homeownership units must be affordable to households earning 80% or less of Haywood County's AMI.